 6. Cozy Up With A Hearthside Reading Nook

 Turn the space by the fire into a mini sanctuary.
-A low stool or pouf, a stack of books, and a lamp—and suddenly winter nights don’t feel so long.
+A low stool or pouf, a stack of books, and a lamp, and suddenly winter nights don’t feel so long.
+It’s the same idea behind a cozy winter living room refresh.

 A small pouf by the fireplace has worked surprisingly well in past winters.
 It naturally becomes the coziest seat in the room.